Exploring the North Pole under the Northern Lights

 Frequently Asked Questions

 How will we get to our Airbnb?
 What is the transportation situation?

-I will be renting a vehicle and for liability purposes, I will be the only one driving it.
+I will be rent vehicles and for liability purposes, My team and I will be the only ones driving it.

 You will receive an 50% refund if you have to cancel 60 days before our arrival date.

 What about COVID?

 You will need to be vaccinated or had a negative COVID test within 48 hours of arrival.